Can a doorbell ring justify a ‘stand your ground’ shooting?

 “Lester stated he opened the interior door, and saw a black male approximately 6 feet tall pulling on the exterior storm door handle.
 He stated he believed someone was attempting to break into the house, and shot twice within a few seconds of opening the door,” according to the police statement.
 Lester told police he was “scared to death.”

 There apparently were no words exchanged before the shooting.
-Yarl told police the man immediately shot him in the head, then after he fell to the ground, shot him a second time in the arm.
+Yarl told police he pressed the doorbell but didn’t pull on the door.
+He said the man shot him in the head, then after he fell to the ground, shot him a second time in the arm.
 As Yarl got up to run, the man said, “Don’t come around here,” according to the police report.

 Some legal experts said Tuesday that although Lester could try to use the castle doctrine as a defense, prosecutors could counter that he did not have reasonable grounds to believe Yarl was breaking into his house.